RicardoRamirezR/blade-nav.nvim/README.md

 1. **To navigate to a Blade file or its corresponding class**:

-  - Place the cursor over the file name and use the gf command.
+  - Place the cursor over the file name and use the `gf` command.
-    - If the component view exists but no corresponding class, it opens the view file.
+    - If the component view exists but there is no corresponding class, it opens the view file.
     - If the class exists but not its view, the class is opened.
-    - If neither exists, it presents three options: open the view, open the class, or run an artisan command to create the component.
+    - If neither exists, it presents three options: open the view, open the class, or run an Artisan command to create the component.
+    - If it is an `<x-` component like `<x-form>` and it does not exist, a fourth option will be presented to create an Anonymous Index Component at `resources/views/components/form/index.blade.php`.
+After selecting this option, a new buffer is opened, and you should create the form directory, it can be done using the write command `:write ++p`.

 2. **To navigate using the custom source** with nvim-cmp (Requires nvim-cmp to be installed and configured), write either:

 - `@extends`